This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Simply make a paste of diatomaceous earth with water.
-Apply this paste on the tarnished area.
+Apply this paste to the tarnished area.
 Let it stay for about five to seven minutes.
 Rub the surface with a clean, dry, cotton cloth.
 Make sure the copper gets its shine back.
 Then wash the paste away with water and wipe the mug with a soft cloth.

 For Regular Care And Maintenance

-1. While regularly cleaning copper mugs, always make sure you use a non-abrasive soap, warm water, soft sponge/ a piece of cotton cloth to dry the mugs later.
+1. While regularly cleaning copper mugs, always make sure you use a non-abrasive soap, warm water, a soft sponge/ a piece of cotton cloth to dry the mugs later.
 Do not use polyester or any other fabric material except for cotton.

 2. If your dishwashing products are too strong then this will damage your copper mugs.
 Also, the high heat of your dishwasher can damage them as I’ve said in the beginning.